What is Trichology?

 Excessive Hair Shedding can be a very frightening condition to experience, it can make you very anxious and unsure about what to do, in many cases of excessive shedding there are a number of underlying causative factors, once identified and treated the outcome can be life changing and hair changing too.

-Problems of the scalp
+Problems of the Scalp

-Problems of the scalp range from dandruff to more inflammatory conditions such as seborrhoeic dermatitis and Psoriasis.
-A Trichologist will not only accurately diagnose your condition but is well placed to advise on treatment shampoos and Trichological treatments that will help you to manage the condition effectively.
+Problems of the scalp range from dandruff to more inflammatory conditions such as seborrheic dermatitis and psoriasis.
+A Trichologist will not only accurately diagnose your condition, but is well placed to advise on treatment shampoos and Trichological treatments that will help you to manage the condition effectively.

 In such cases, co-operation with the hairdresser is obviously important, and it indicates that trichologists’ training overlaps both the medical and the cosmetic in areas not normally covered by either doctors or hairdressers.